smcclab/nime-embedded-ai/rpi.md

 Start with Docker and try out Python afterwards if you can get it working, it's important to be ok with abandoning the Python/Poetry install if it's beyond you as it might take too long and we have other things to do in this workshop!

-Here's what to do:
+So here's your first tasks:

-1. download IMPSY, either cloning the repo above or, at the website, click "Code" (big green button) and download zip.
+1. download IMPSY, either cloning the [repo above](https://github.com/cpmpercussion/impsy) or, at the [website](https://github.com/cpmpercussion/impsy), click "Code" (big green button) and download zip.

 2. **Docker Install**: ensure that you have _docker_ on your computer, if you don't, head to <https://www.docker.com> to get an installer and install it.

-  - using a command line, navigate to the directory where IMPSY's code is (e.g., for me on macos it's `/Users/charles/src/impsy`)
+3. using a command line, navigate to the directory where IMPSY's code is (e.g., for me on macos it's `/Users/charles/src/impsy`)

-  - **Install**: run `docker pull charlepm/impsy` -- this will download a docker image which has `impsy` (and it's dependencies) preinstalled
+4. **Install**: run `docker pull charlepm/impsy` -- this will download a docker image which has `impsy` (and it's dependencies) preinstalled

+## Testing IMPSY with Docker

+So now we are going to try running IMPSY on your laptop in a Docker container (actually in _two_ docker containers, fancy!)

+The idea here is to help you _not_ need to install Python dependencies during this workshop.
+If you know what you are doing, feel free to install Python 3.11.x, then run `poetry install` (hope it works!).

+Here's steps to test IMPSY with Docker:

-  - **Run the container**: you can try out the docker container by running: `docker run -it charlepm/impsy`, this should leave you in a bash prompt with something like `root@07a13e52f703:/impsy#`
+1. **Run the container**: you can try out the docker container by running: `docker run -it --rm charlepm/impsy`, this should leave you in a bash prompt with something like `root@07a13e52f703:/impsy#`

-  - **Try some impsy commands**: you can see the commands in IMPSY by typing `poetry run ./start_impsy.py --help` into the bash prompt of your docker container.
+2. **Try some impsy commands**: you can see the commands in IMPSY by typing `poetry run ./start_impsy.py --help` into the bash prompt of your docker container.

-  - You might like to try the command `poetry run ./start_impsy.py test-mdrnn` which sets up IMPSY's MDRNN to check everything is working.
+3. You might like to try the command `poetry run ./start_impsy.py test-mdrnn` which sets up IMPSY's MDRNN to check everything is working.

-  - Try the command `poetry run ./start_impsy.py run` to run IMPSY's interaction server.
+4. Try the command `poetry run ./start_impsy.py run` to run IMPSY's interaction server.
 This should start generating data using the default configuration: a pre-trained 8-channel MDRNN, you'll see the outputs shown on the screen in MIDI format (numbers between 0 and 127).

-  - You can type `Ctrl-C` (control key and then c held together) to exit IMPSY and type `exit` to exit the Docker container.
+5. You can type `Ctrl-C` (control key and then c held together) to exit IMPSY and type `exit` to exit the Docker container.

-3. **Docker Compose Setup**: let's try a whole IMPSY setup.
-This will involve starting two docker containers with the same image, one for IMPSY's `run` command (as above) and one for a web server that we can use to control IMPSY while it's running.
-Look in the `docker-compose.yml` file to see how this is set up.
+## Running two IMPSYs with Docker Compose

+IMPSY has a web-based interface which is convenient, particularly when we run it on a Raspberry Pi.
+You actually need to run IMPSY _twice_ to get this working: one instance of IMPSY is the interaction/AI part, and another is the web user interface.
+You'll be able to conveniently check on the log files IMPSY has and edit it's configuration while it is running.

+We can coordinate this in Docker using the `docker compose` command that runs multiple containers and organises network connections between them.
+You can look in the `impsy/docker-compose.yml` to see how it is set up.
+Here's the steps to run two IMPSYs with Docker compose:

-  - **Lookign in `docker-compose.yml`: this file sets up two `charlepm/impsy` containers, and maps the important folders from the `impsy` directory (on your computer) to their location in the containers.
+1. **Look in `docker-compose.yml`**: this file sets up two `charlepm/impsy` containers, and maps the important folders from the `impsy` directory (on your computer) to their location in the containers.
 The folders are `datasets`, `logs`, `models`, and one file `config.toml`.
 The

-  - run the command `docker-compose -f docker-compose.yml up` to bring everything online (yes its that easy, if you haven't tried docker compose before it feels a bit magical)
+2. run the command `docker compose -f docker-compose.yml up` to bring everything online (yes its that easy, if you haven't tried docker compose before it feels a bit magical)

-  - you can see that it's working by going to `http://127.0.0.1:4000` in a browser
+3. you can see that it's working by going to `http://127.0.0.1:4000` in a browser

-  - **why are we looking in a browser now?** IMPSY has a web interface that lets you see/download/edit: log files that have been collected, datasets that have been collected, available model files, and the main configuration file for IMPSY `config.toml`.
+**why are we looking in a browser now?** IMPSY has a web interface that lets you see/download/edit: log files that have been collected, datasets that have been collected, available model files, and the main configuration file for IMPSY `config.toml`.

-  - **editing `config.toml`**: Now that IMPSY is up and running let's edit config.toml and define an interaction with a basic Pure Data patch.
+**editing `config.toml`**: Now that IMPSY is up and running let's edit `config.toml` and define an interaction with a basic Pure Data patch.
 Remember that IMPSY in a Docker container can't use MIDI, but we can interact using OSC with Pure Data.
+Click on "Edit Configuration" in the web UI and make sure that:

+- The `[model]` block has `dimension = 4`, `file = "musicMDRNN-dim4-layers2-units64-mixtures5-scale10.h5"`, and `size = "s"`
+- The `[osc]` block has `server_port = 6000` and `client_port = 6001`

+Click "Save Configuration" at the bottom.
+Restart the impsy docker containers and you should see different output from IMPSY with only three values, e.g. `out: [72, 115, 61]`.

+Open up `examples/workshop_example.pd` and you should see the levers start moving in the Pure Data patch!
+If so, it's working!

 4. **Basic IMPSY setup with Pure Data**.